 #3.
 Pillar Drills

-The pillar drill — sometimes referred to as a drill press — is a specialist drill and surprisingly versatile.
+The pillar drill, sometimes referred to as a drill press, is a specialist drill that’s surprisingly versatile.

-These machines drill through practically anything you can place on the built-in table.
-The drill’s power varies, but most are at the top end — around 700W — with variable speeds and modes.
+These machines support standard bits and drill through almost anything you can place on the built-in table.
+The drill’s power varies, but most are around 700W, and all the models we looked at include variable speed control.

-The drill supports standard bits and drills holes by pulling down on a lever, drawing the drill onto your workpiece.
-This action means that the hole will be drilled perpendicular to the table every time, although some tables can be titled to drill up to 45° angles.
+You pull down the lever to drill a hole, drawing the bit onto your workpiece.
+This action means the hole is drilled perfectly perpendicular to the table every time, although you can tilt some tables to drill up to 45°.

 Some models are fitted with a laser to ensure precision, but they’re accurate without it.
-The table also has clamps to keep the piece in place while drilling.
+The table also has clamps to keep the workpiece in place while drilling.

-The pillar drill demonstration in this video shows how these drills operate, and although the one shown is an industrial type, the principle is the same for all.
+This demonstration video shows how they operate, and although the one shown is an industrial pillar drill, the same principles apply to all models.

-One disadvantage is that pillar drills are not very portable and are corded only.
-If you take one to your worksite, you’ll need a mains socket nearby or extension leads.
+Unfortunately, pillar drills are not very portable and are corded only.
+So if you take one to your worksite, you’ll need a mains socket nearby or long extension leads.

 Pros | Cons |